xaelakai/xaelakai/README.md

 ## Hi there 👋

+My name is Alex, and I'm a junior game developer interested in creating fun and interesting games!

+- I'm currently working on a personal project called *Glimpse*, a 2D pixel art horror game.

 <!--
 **xaelakai/xaelakai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.